Corey Peters #188

 |Occupation||Paralympian & student|

-Paralympic Alpine Ski racer Corey Peter’s sporting career continues to go from strength to strength.
-The Sochi 2014 Paralympic Winter Games silver medallist continued to prove his skill by taking bronze in the PyeongChang 2018 Paralympic Winter Games.
+Paralympic alpine ski racer Corey Peter’s sporting career has gone from strength to strength.
+Corey won a silver medal in his first Paralympics: the Sochi 2014 Paralympic Winter Games, then continued to prove his skill by taking bronze in the PyeongChang 2018 Paralympic Winter Games.
+Not content until he completed the set, Corey did so in the Beijing 2022 Paralympic Winter Games, winning gold and another silver.

-His Paralympic success builds on an already great year where Corey has claimed two gold and one silver medal at the World Para Alpine Skiing Cup in January 2018 in the Men’s Super-G Sitting and Giant Slalom Sitting events.
+Corey has previously claimed world titles, including two gold and one silver medal at the World Para Alpine Skiing Cup in January 2018 in the Men’s Super-G Sitting and Giant Slalom Sitting events.

 He was a stand out performer in 2015 also claiming World Titles in Downhill and Super-G as well as a silver medal in Giant Slalom at the IPC Alpine Skiing World Championships in Canada in March 2015.